Delicious crispy crunchy marinated tofu in a soft floury tortilla and filled with your favourite toppings!

 Press the Tofu

-- Remove the tofu from the packaging and pat it dry with kitchen paper.
-Line a plate or board with kitchen paper and place the tofu on top.
-Line with more kitchen paper on top and then place something heavy on top of it.
+- Remove the tofu from the packaging and pat it dry with kitchen towel.
+Line a plate or board with kitchen towel and place the tofu on top.
+Line with more kitchen towel on top and then place something heavy on top of it.
 I used a chopping board with a bottle of water on top of that!
 Leave for 20-30 minutes until as much liquid as possible has drained from the tofu.
-You can replace the kitchen paper half way through if it gets too wet.
+You can replace the kitchen towel half way through if it gets too wet.

 Marinate the Tofu